gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.2.5.2 =
+* HotFix: Fixed dropdown behavior when "Show submenu - On click" option is enabled.
+* Fix: Added minor changes in CSS styles, that is allowed to resolve an issue when the submenu is out of the screen.

+= 2.2.5.1 =
+* HotFix: Fixed calculation of the height for a scroll object.
+That occurs in some cases when the "Submenu appearance style": "Animate from bottom" preset setting was active.

+= 2.2.5 =
+* Added: Added new feature the "Scrollbar".
+That allows scrolling for long lists of submenus and mega menus.
+* Improve: "Expanded sidebar": Icons for the first menu level now are always centered relative to the initial width of the sidebar.
+* Improve: "Expanded sidebar": Right side menu type are to display menu item items from right to left now.
+* Improve: The "Submenu hover style" option is now available for all menu types except Minimalistic.

+= 2.2.4.1 =
+* HotFix: Fixed issue with buttons in Woo mini cart.

 = 2.2.4 =
-* Fix: New preset option "General > Mega menu > Add Mega menu columns padding".
+* Fix: New option "General > Mega menu > Add Mega menu columns padding".
 Enabled by default.

 = 2.2.3 =
+* Fix: The issue with overlapped mega menu blocks
+* Fix: If the menu block created using Divi builder has been assign in the menu the link to the editor in wp-adminbar was replaced.
+* Fix: Added minor fixes that help in some cases prevent changes Groovy Menu styles through WordPress templates.
+* Fix: Some issues that appeared in the type of menu "Expanded sidebar" have been fixed.
+* Improve: Optimized opening/closing submenus and mega menus for all types of menu.
+Added time delays to close dropdown menus.
+This will allow the site visitors to improve the experience with menu interaction and move on smoothly to adjacent drop-down menus diagonally.
+* Improve: Removed side paddings for Mega menu.
+* Improve: Settings for "Submenu" and "Mega menu" has been moved into own sections
-* Added: New option "Custom Mega menu background color".
+* Added: New option "Mega menu background color".
 * Added: New option for Expanded sidebar "Submenu width".
-* Improve: Optimized the work of opening and closing drop-down menus for all types of presets.
-Added time delays to close dropdown menus.
-This will allow the site visitor to switch to adjacent drop-down menus diagonally.
-* Improve: Removed side margins for Mega menu.
-* Fix: Changes have been made to the "Expanded sidebar" preset type.
-The stylization errors of the action buttons and social buttons area have been fixed.
-* Fix: Added minor fixes to prevent changes to Groovy Menu styles from WordPress templates.
-* Fix: Fixed a problem in working with Divi builder.
-If the menu_block created using Divi builder was used in the Groovy Menu, then the link to the editor in wp-adminbar was replaced.

 = 2.2.2 =
 * Added: New option "Change Top level menu background color when the submenu is opened".